Forestry

 But Schenck did more than manage Biltmore's forests-he founded the first school of forestry in the country, the Biltmore Forest School.
 Between its opening in 1898 and closing in 1913, it graduated nearly 400 students with expertise and practical experience in forest management.

-Today, visitors to the North Carolina mountains can learn more about this unique aspect of the region's agricultural heritage at the Cradle of Forestry, near Brevard.
+Today, visitors to the Blue Ridge mountains and foothills of North Carolina can learn more about this unique aspect of the region’s agricultural heritage at the Cradle of Forestry, near Brevard.
 This 6,500 acre Historic Site within the Pisgah National Forest was set aside by Congress to commemorate the beginning of forestry conservation in the United States.

 The grounds, gardens, and vineyards of Biltmore Estate continue to showcase the long-standing tradition of careful agricultural stewardship that helped lead to the practice of forest conservation throughout the United States.